Human hair color: Red hair

-Red hair ranges from light strawberry blond shades to titian, copper, and completely red.
+Red hair ranges from light strawberry blond shades to titian, copper, auburn, and completely red.
 Red hair has the highest amounts of pheomelanin, around 67%, and usually low levels of eumelanin.
-At 1–2% of the west Eurasian population, it is the least common hair color in the world.
+At 1–2% of the West Eurasian population, it is the least common hair color in the world.
 It is most prominently found in the British Isles and in Udmurtia.
-Scotland has the highest proportion of redheads; 13 percent of the population has red hair and approximately 40 percent carry the recessive redhead gene.
-Red hair can also occur in Southern Europe, West Asia, North Africa and Central Asia.
+Scotland has the highest proportion of redheads; 13 percent of their population has red hair and approximately 40 percent carry the recessive redhead gene.
+Red hair can also occur in Southern Europe, West Asia, North Africa, South Asia and Central Asia.